joost-bosman/Pi-hole/README.md

 I use the IP2Location LITE database for blocking China.
-# Note: add the following when using My blocklists, containing IP2Location database.
+(Note: add the following when using My blocklists, containing IP2Location database).
-# I also use data from the IP2Location LITE database for blocking China.
-# IP2Location is a registered trademark of Hexasoft Development Sdn Bhd.
-All other trademarks are the property of their respective owners.
+(I also use data from the IP2Location LITE database for blocking China.
+IP2Location is a registered trademark of Hexasoft Development Sdn Bhd.
+All other trademarks are the property of their respective owners.)